-With the ease of lockdown restrictions from the 17th May 2021, Fraudsters are now trying to take advantage of the British public with a variety of scams including festival tickets, holidays, and travel insurance.
+With the ease of lockdown restrictions from the 17th May 2021, fraudsters are now taking advantage of the British public with a variety of scams including; festival tickets, holidays, and travel insurance.

-Here at Hitachi Personal Finance, we've pulled together some of the most common and up to date scams to help keep you safe.
+Here at Hitachi Personal Finance, we've put together some of the most common and up to date scams so you can help keep yourself safe.

 “Your national insurance number has been compromised”